MarcSkovMadsen/data_models_analytics/api/README.md

 Please note:

-- We currently do have any custom settings for the mypy.
+- We currently don't have any custom settings for the mypy.
 If we did they would be located in a mypy.ini file.
 - You can configure editors like VS Code and Pycharm to automatically run mypy.

 ## Deployment